Statistics (STAT)

 STAT 560 Time Series Analysis 3 Credit Hours

 An introduction to time series, including trend effects and seasonality, while assuming only a limited knowledge of higher-level mathematics.
-Topics include: linear Gaussian processes, stationarity, autocovariance and autocorrelation; autoregressive (AR), moving average (MA) and mixed (ARMA) models for stationary processes; likelihood in a simple case such as AR(1); ARIMA processes, differencing, seasonal ARIMA as models for non-stationary processes; the role of sample autocorrelation, partial autocorrelation and correlograms in model choice; inference for model parameters; forecasting: dynamic linear models and the Kalman filter.
+Topics include: linear Gaussian processes, stationarity, autocovariance, and autocorrelation; autoregressive (AR), moving average (MA), and mixed (ARMA) models for stationary processes; likelihood in a simple case such as AR(1); ARIMA processes, differencing, seasonal ARIMA as models for non-stationary processes; the role of sample autocorrelation, partial autocorrelation, and correlograms in model choice; inference for model parameters; forecasting: dynamic linear models and the Kalman filter.
+Students cannot receive credit for both STAT 460 and STAT 560.
+(F, AY).

 Prerequisite(s): STAT 530